yodertv/test-atomic-writes/README.md

 - Write in append mode in Mac OS X APFS doesn't appear to be atomic.
 Resolved 6.9.2018.

 ## Dev log
+### 8.8.2020
+- Days of wfh and physical isolation: 148
+- Zeit deco'd version 1.0.
+So this is first forray into Vercel.
+Will attempt to deploy this go cmdline program as a serverless function.
+- The idea is to make an API that will exec that cmdline app and direct it's output as the http respons.
+- Replaced now with vercel.
+Go API is working to replace DOCKER setup.
+This is better because the test can be triggered by querring the API.

 ### 2.18.2019
 - Added deployment details for Zeit Now v1 where the default test ran successfully.